 We encourage parents to become familiar with what is meant by comprehensive sexual education and the types of materials and resources often included in CSE-based approaches to sexual education, which often include an emphasis on 1) consent; 2) pleasure; and 3) gender ideology.

-The following resources offer information to equip parents with an understanding of CSE approaches to sexual education.
+The following resources offer information to help equip parents with an understanding of CSE approaches to sexual education.
 (WARNING: Sensitive subject matter).

 - Video: The War on Children (worldwide)